Zapu Phizo

-Angami Zapu Phizo (16 May 1904 – 30 April 1990) was a Naga nationalist leader with British nationality.
+Zapu Phizo (16 May 1904 – 30 April 1990), commonly known as A. Z. Phizo or Angami Zapu Phizo, was a Naga nationalist leader with British nationality.
 Under his influence, the Naga National Council asserted the right to self-determination which took the shape of armed resistance after the Indian state imposed the Armed Forces Special Powers Act in 1958.
-Naga secessionist groups regard him as the "Father of the Naga Nation".
+Nagas regard him as the "Father of the Naga Nation".

 Early life

-Angami Zapu Phizo was born on 16 May 1913 in Khonoma to an Angami Naga family.
+Zapu Phizo was born on 16 May 1904 in Khonoma to an Angami Naga family.
 He belonged to the Merhüma clan of Khonoma.
 He had collaborated with the Japanese army in Burma.
 His face was heavily twisted following a childhood paralytic attack.